Ibexian/EastMeetsKitchen/_posts/2017-07-10-vegan-cherry-pistachio-frangipane-tart.md

 <img src="/images/331-8.jpg">
 </figure>

 In the Northeast, cherries are fairly expensive all times of the year, right until about July when they are harvested.
-That's when supermarkets offer big deals at $1.57 per pound versus the usual $5, $6 and $7 per pound cherries, whcih frankly, I don't know who can afford.
+That's when supermarkets offer big deals at $1.57 per pound versus the usual $5, $6 and $7 per pound cherries, which frankly, I don't know who can afford.
 In addition to being one of my favorite fruits, cherries are excellent in frangipane tarts because they don't break apart when baking.
 It only softens and sweetens just enough to complement the thick and textured filling that is the frangipane tart.

 <figure>
 <img src="/images/331-9.jpg">